As someone who’s picked up more than three million airline miles traveling through some 63 countries, I know how to travel cheap.

 A Pro’s Insider Tip: Sign-up For Two Credit Cards That Complement Each Other to Earn Cheap Flights Faster

-Most travel credit cards offer sign-up bonuses of 50,000 miles/points, so if you sign up for two cards (a co-branded airline card and a general rewards card), you can combine two reward balances into a single account to afford free travel.
+Most travel credit cards offer welcome bonuses of 50,000 miles/points, so if you sign up for two cards (a co-branded airline card and a general rewards card), you can combine two reward balances into a single account to afford free travel.

 Tip #2: Enroll In Frequent-flyer And Hotel Rewards Programs

-If you’re not in a position to sign up for a credit card for whatever reason, at least sign up for a few frequent-travel rewards programs at airlines and hotels, even if you’re not traveling anytime soon.
+If you’re not in a position to sign up for a credit card for whatever reason, at least sign up for a few frequent-travel rewards programs at

 Most rewards program have ways to earn points other than through travel.
 I get emails from Delta and American regularly, offering points for completing surveys or purchasing a particular item through a special link.
 Near Valentine’s Day, for instance, they usually offer special deals for buying flowers through an FTD Florist.
 So, I can pick up a few miles by sending my wife flowers, which I would do anyway.